vectordotdev/vector/rfcs/2022-03-xx-xyz-ingest-opentelemtry-traces.md

 ## Rationale

 - Opentelemetry is the de-facto standard for traces, so supporting it at some point is mandatory.
-Note that this consideration is wider than just traces as metrics (and logs) are addressed by the Opentelemetry project
+Note that this consideration is wider than just traces as metrics (and logs) are addressed by the Opentelemetry project.

 ## Drawbacks